 If you consume your content via streaming, then you’re no stranger to Kodi.
 The open source platform is the go-to place to stream movies, TV and more.
 Making it even better, Kodi can be installed on just about anything, whether it be Mac, Windows, Android or Linux.

 Just about anything, but not quite everything.
-Roku, the little box that allows you to stream everything from sports to Netflix, doesn’t officially support Kodi.
+Roku, the little box that allows you to stream everything from sports to Netflix, doesn’t officially support Kodi (read our Roku beginner’s guide to learn more about the device).
 That’s because it doesn’t run on Linux or Android like an Amazon Fire Stick and, because of that, can’t be jailbroken.

 There’s good and bad news, though.
 The bad news is that it can’t be installed, but the good news is you can still use Kodi on Roku.
 In this guide, we’ll walk you through how to set it up on a variety of devices.